-Net cash provided by financing activities for the year ended December 31, 2017 was \$78.5 million, which was primarily derived from proceeds of \$64.9 million received from public stock offering, proceeds of \$1.5 million received from the exercise of stock options, proceeds of \$0.3 million received from ESPP purchases, proceeds of \$45.0 million received from borrowings on long-term debt, offset by repayment of \$32.7 million on debt, \$0.3 million in offering costs and \$0.2 million in debt issuance costs.
+Net cash provided by financing activities for the year ended December 31, 2018 was \$68.1 million, which was primarily derived from proceeds of \$64.6 million received from public stock offering net of offering costs, proceeds of \$3.3 million received from the exercise of stock options and proceeds of \$0.2 million received from ESPP purchases.

-Net cash provided by financing activities for the year ended December 31, 2016 was \$20.9 million, which was primarily derived from proceeds of \$20.0 million received from borrowings on long-term debt, \$0.8 million from the proceeds of the exercise of stock options and \$0.3 million from the proceeds from employee purchases of common stock under the ESPP offset by \$0.2 million in debt issuance costs.
+Net cash provided by financing activities for the year ended December 31, 2017 was \$78.5 million, which was primarily derived from proceeds of \$64.7 million received from public stock offering net of offering costs, proceeds of \$1.5 million received from the exercise of stock options, proceeds of \$0.3 million received from ESPP purchases, proceeds of \$45.0 million received from borrowings on long-term debt, offset by repayment of \$32.7 million on debt and \$0.2 million of debt issuance costs.